ba-san/Count-Annotator2/README.md

 2. run by ``` python checker.py```

-Left button click -- counting object
+   C   -- counting object
    E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
-  D   -- delete point by inputting point ID number
+   F   -- delete nearest point
-Enter -- go to next image (directory's name will be changed.)
+I,J,K,N-- move pointer up, left, right, down respectively Enter -- go to next image (directory's name will be changed.)

 ### cropping